jedr/dude-wheres-my-stocks/README.md

 # Dude, where's my stocks?

-A programming exercise to write a Node.js app exposing a REST API that allows user to retrieve stock prices.
+A programming exercise to write a Node.js REST service that returns stock ticker prices.